Injury Prevention and Return to Work Masterclasses

 |A/Professor Deborah Yates||Current and emerging occupational lung disease|

-The session outlines the spectrum of occupational lung diseases seen in Australia today, including asbestos-related diseases, occupational lung cancers, traditional pneumoconioses, occupational asthma and Chronic Obstructive Pulmonary Disease (COPD).
-It will discuss the re-emergence of coal workers’ pneumoconiosis as well as other diseases related to coal mine dust exposure and emerging occupational lung diseases such as artificial stone silicosis, popcorn lung, humidifier-associated lung and nylon flock lung.
+The session outlined the spectrum of occupational lung diseases seen in Australia today, including asbestos-related diseases, occupational lung cancers, traditional pneumoconioses, occupational asthma and Chronic Obstructive Pulmonary Disease (COPD).
+It discussed the re-emergence of coal workers’ pneumoconiosis as well as other diseases related to coal mine dust exposure and emerging occupational lung diseases such as artificial stone silicosis, popcorn lung, humidifier-associated lung and nylon flock lung.
 Prevention is key and awareness of these hazards is paramount for all involved in occupational health in Australia today.

 |An integrated approach to return to work with mental injuries or illness |

 This masterclass gave participants an insight into the integrated approach to return to work with mental injuries or illnesses including early intervention and support, graduated return to work including workplace adjustments and work design, and working in collaboration with all parties for successful outcomes.
 Key issues were identified and specialist medical practitioner, allied health provider, employer and insurer views were shared on achieving timely and sustainable return to work.

 View the presentation slides (PDF, 2794.4 KB)

 Safe Work and Return to Work Awards 2019